 Tredegar places a strong emphasis on equity ownership by executive officers and other members of senior management to strengthen the alignment of our executives' interests with shareholder long-term interests.
 Our CEO is required to acquire and maintain ownership of common stock with a value equal to 5.0 times his base salary.
-Our CFO is required to acquire and maintain ownership of common stock with a value equal to 2.0 times his base salary.
+Our GC is required to acquire and maintain ownership of common stock with a value equal to 2.0 times his base salary.
+Our GC is required to acquire and maintain ownership of common stock with a value equal to 1.25 times his base salary.
 The following types of common stock are counted toward the ownership total: shares held outright by the executive or his family, in trust for the benefit of the executive, in the executive's 401(k) Plan account, and restricted stock held by the executive (both vested and nonvested).
 If a participant is newly hired or promoted, full compliance with the target ownership must be achieved by the executive within six years.
 Any NEO and other employee covered by the policy who are not in compliance with the policy must retain at least 50% of any net shares (shares remaining after shares are sold or netted to pay applicable withholding taxes) received upon vesting of performance units and restricted stock awards until the NEO or other employee is in compliance with the policy.
-The Committee reviews the holdings of our NEOs annually.
+The committee reviews the holdings of our NEOs annually.
 As of December 31, 2023, all NEOs were in compliance with the policy.